modeco80/gmod-lcpu/ideas.md

 ### Integrated simple project workflow

-- Write assembly/maybe C code using a tiny project system (data for them would go in server data folder ?)
+### LLVM integration
-	- LLVM assembler is used
+- LLVM assembler (llvm-mc) is used
-		- Integrated clang for C code? (if it's not prohibitively expensive)
+	- clang for C code? (if it's not prohibitively expensive)
 	- In all cases (as/clang), the tools will all be firewalled to the given project data directory.
 		In the case of clang, an addional path will be allowed (clang freestanding headers), but that's the only exception.

+	- LLVM tools integrated into server library?
+Or installed in lua/bin?

+- Write assembly/maybe C code using a tiny project system (data for them would go in server data folder ?)

 - Text editor used to edit project source files

 - Some example projects?